 View | Modify | Create | Collaborate

-In Q3 2020, ICE reported Total Net Revenues(revenue minus transaction based expenses) of $1.4 billion, which is 6% more than the year-ago period.
-This could mainly be attributed to 38% growth in Total transaction and clearing revenues mainly driven by higher U.S. industry trading volumes due to market volatility
+In Q2 2021, ICE reported Total Net Revenues(revenue minus transaction based expenses) of $1.7 billion, which is 22% more than the year-ago period.
+This could mainly be attributed to growth in mortgage technology revenues.

 Intercontinental Exchange (ICE) owns exchanges for financial and commodity markets.
 It drives more than 62% of its revenues from transaction and clearing services which include from our derivatives, fixed income, cash equities and equity options trading and derivatives clearing.
 Due to ongoing coronavirus pandemic and economic uncertainty, securities markets are witnessing high trading activity.
 This, in turn, means that the exchange would generate more revenue in terms of transaction and clearing fees.
-The slight drop in the company’s stock price is due to the negative market sentiment and fears of the economic slowdown.
-While the company’s result for the Q2 and Q3 2020 were on the similar lines, we believe ICE’s Q4 results will confirm this reality with an increase in revenues.
+Further, the company is focused on growing its mortgage technology offerings, which has shown strong growth over the recent quarters.
+The Q1 and Q2 FY2021 results was on the similar lines and we expect the trend to continue in the subsequent quarters as well.

 Below are some key drivers of ICE's value that present opportunities for upside or downside to the current Trefis price estimate: